AEC Application Process

-JCU does not have approval to work in any other Australian states or territories or their territorial waters, so no work can take place in these jurisdictions.
+JCU does not have the approval to work in any other Australian states or territories or their territorial waters.
+No work can take place in these jurisdictions.

 If you are working in another jurisdiction, you are required to learn and understand the local legislative requirements and abide by these.
 Links to the applicable legislation is found on the Resources page of this site under Legislation and Regulatory Documents.If you need help interpreting these documents please contact the Animal Welfare Officer.

 Animal Research in the Northern Territory is regulated under the Animal Welfare Act.
 If you are working or plan to work in the Northern Territory, there are different requirements to follow than if you were only working in Queensland.
 You need to complete a NT Animal Research Permit Application in addition to your AEC application and submit both documents to the AEC.
 You must have the Permit Application witnessed by an adult (over 18 years of age).

 If you carry out work in more than one state or country, you will need to keep records and report animal use separately for each jurisdiction in the Annual Progress and Final Reports.